camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 By default, a process instance is restarted with the last set of variables.
 To choose alternatively the initial set of variables, the `initialSetOfVariables` method is used.

+This feature does not only copy the start variables, but will copy the first version of all process variables of the old process instance.

 ```Java
 ProcessDefinition processDefinition = ...;